CentOS-PaaS-SIG/ci-pipeline/README.md

 Setup and invoking of tests will be done using ansible as outlined in [Invoking Tests Using Ansible](https://fedoraproject.org/wiki/Changes/InvokingTestsAnsible)

+Setup and invoking of tests will be done using ansible as outlined in Invoking Tests Using Ansible

 We assume that there will be tests available to execute otherwise there is nothing besides building, composing, and configuring an Openshift cluster to validate the OStrees and images.
 There is currently tests available for many of the Atomic components as well as the Kubernetes e2e conformance tests.

-Jenkins pipeline can be defined using [Jenkins Job Builder](https://docs.openstack.org/infra/jenkins-job-builder/) short-term or [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) (Jenkinsfile) long-term.
+The CI-Pipeline can be defined using Jenkins Job Builder short-term and Jenkins Pipeline (Jenkinsfile) long-term.
+This will be the Jenkins 2.0 Pipeline that is already integrated in Openshift [(Openshift Pipelines Deep Dive)](https://blog.openshift.com/openshift-3-3-pipelines-deep-dive/).

 We are dependent on the CentOS CI infrastructure for Openshift, Jenkins resources, test resources (bare metal machines, VMs, containers), datahub, and the fedmsg hub.